 - The Plan follows Food and Drug Administration (FDA) guidelines. - You may purchase up to a 30-day supply of medication at a network pharmacy.
 Refills cannot be obtained until 50% of the drug has been used.
 You may not obtain more than a 30-day supply through the network pharmacy arrangement except in the following situations.
-If you do not contact us prior to purchasing your prescription when either of the following applies, the Plan will not supply more than a 30-day supply of medication and we will not reimburse you if you purchase more than a 30-day supply without the use of your Foreign Service Benefit Plan/Medco Prescription Drug ID Card: - You are traveling to a foreign country, do not have time to use Medco By Mail and need to purchase more than a 30-day supply of prescriptions to take with you. - You are visiting the United States for a short time period, do not have time to use Medco By Mail and need to purchase more than a 30-day supply of prescriptions to take with you. - You may purchase long-term (up to a 90-day supply) prescription needs through Medco By Mail to receive higher benefits.
-Medco By Mail will fill your prescription. - If you are posted, living or traveling outside the 50 United States, you may request up to a 1-year supply of most medications through Medco By Mail.
-Ask your prescriber to write you a prescription for a 1-year supply with no refills.
-Contact the Plan or refer to our Web site if you need additional assistance. - We cover all drugs and supplies referenced on the next page except for those that require constant temperature control, are too heavy to mail, or that must be administered by a physician.

-• Per Federal regulations, Medco By Mail can mail only to addresses in the United States or to APO and FPO addresses.

-• You may not obtain hormone therapy treatment (for infertility) with your Foreign Service Benefit Plan/Medco Prescription Drug ID Card or through Medco By Mail.
+If you do not contact us prior to purchasing your prescription when either of the following applies, the Plan will not supply more than a 30-day supply of medication and we will not reimburse you if you purchase more than a 30-day supply without the use of your Foreign Service Benefit Plan/Medco Prescription Drug ID Card: - You are traveling to a foreign country, do not have time to use the Medco Pharmacy (mail order) and need to purchase more than a 30-day supply of prescriptions to take with you. - You are visiting the United States for a short time period, do not have time to use the Medco Pharmacy and need to purchase more than a 30-day supply of prescriptions to take with you. - You may purchase long-term (up to a 90-day supply) prescription needs through the Medco Pharmacy (mail order) to receive higher benefits.
+Per the mail order reference above, if you are posted, living or traveling outside the 50 United states, you may request up to a 1-year supply of most medications. - We cover all drugs and supplies referenced on the next page except for those that require constant temperature control (temperature sensitive), are too heavy to mail, or that must be administered by a physician. - As stated above, per Federal regulations, the Medco Pharmacy (mail order) can mail only to addresses in the United States or to APO, FPO, DPO and Pouch Mail addresses. - You may not obtain hormone therapy treatment (for infertility) with your Foreign Service Benefit Plan/Medco Prescription Drug ID Card or through the Medco Pharmacy (mail order).